ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> Pathogenic variants in _TTN_ cause an estimated 15-20% of familial DCM due to **decreased gene product level and altered gene product sequence**.
+   <td style="text-align:left;"> \n*Pathogenic variants in _TTN_ cause an estimated 15-20% of familial DCM due to **decreased gene product level and altered gene product sequence**.
 The likely disease mechanism is loss of function however, it is unclear whether this is due to haploinsufficiency or a dominant negative effect, and it is likely that both mechanisms contribute.
 It is likely that the reduced function has a direct effect on the sarcomere, leading to impaired contractility.
   Truncating variants, specifically in exons constitutively expressed in cardiac tissue (PSI &gt;0.9) see (PMID: 25589632; 27869827; 32160020), are responsible for the vast majority of _TTN_-related DCM cases.
 Missense variants are difficult to interpret, and generally not classified as disease-causing, although there are reports of at least three missense variants with evidence of pathogenicity.
 _TTN_ missense variants with segregation evidence: p.Trp976Arg (PMID: 11788824)